dylmye/dylmye.github.io/_posts/2017-12-24-lastpass-authenticator-is-not-secure.md

 ---
-title: "LastPass’ Authenticator app is not secure [Updated]"
+title: 'LastPass’ Authenticator app is not secure [Updated]'
-published: true
-post_id: "0001"
-categories: ["Tech", "Investigations"]
-hide_figure: true
 hackernoon_url: https://hackernoon.com/lastpass-authenticator-app-is-not-secure-77b9743c3007
-excerpt: "I've found a really easy way to bypass the fingerprint/PIN authentication that protects all of your 2FA codes.
-The Android app, produced by LastPass, doesn't"

-# atom tags
-author: dylan
+coverImage: '/assets/blog/2017-12-24-lastpass-authenticator-is-not-secure/cover.webp'
 ---

 > **UPDATE: The issue has been fixed.
 Please see the end of the article.**